Inviting Members and Assigning Seats and Roles

-As an organization owner, you can invite members to join a subscribed domain.
-However, if you have subscribed to a trial of a domain, there might be a limit to the number of members you can assign a seat for the domain.
+As an organization owner, you can invite members to join a subscribed domain and assign a seat and a role to them.
+However, in a trial subscription, there might be a limit to the number of members you can assign a seat for the domain.

 Note: When inviting users to a domain, you can edit and delete the email addresses that you have added to the list of invitees before you send the invitation.

 Inviting Members to Join a Domain

 - On the Team Members tab, click the domain name in the left pane and then click Invite new members.

-- In the “Invite new team members to the domain” window, enter the email addresses of all the users you want to invite to be members of the domain and click Invite.
+In the “Invite new team members to the domain” window, enter the email addresses of all the users you want to invite as members of the domain and click Invite.

 The members receive an email inviting them to join the domain, clearly stating the region in which you have the domain subscription.

 - The number of users you have added to the list of invitees is displayed on the Invite button.

-If you type the email address of an existing organization member, the email address is not added to the list of invitees.
+If you type the email address of an existing organization member, the email address is not added again to the list of invitees.
 A message informing you about it is displayed at the bottom on a yellow band.

-Assigning a Seat and Roles for a Domain
+Assigning a Seat and Role for a Domain

-Users can be a part of a domain only after the organization owner or a team administrator assign a seat to them for a domain.
-This domain must be a part of an active subscription.
+Users can be a part of a domain only after the organization owner or a team administrator assigns a seat to them.
+This seat must be in a domain that is a part of an active subscription.